External Fiscal Registrars

 : chequeTask.TableNumberLocalized);

-//Printing additional strings at the top of receipt
+//Print additional lines at the beginning of the receipt

 if (!string.IsNullOrWhiteSpace(chequeTask.TextBeforeCheque))